Indre-V/bee-aware/README.md

 \
 &nbsp;

 # Testing

 ## Responsiveness Tests

 I have deployed the project a very early stage in order to test the responsivenes.
 I have used mobile first approach and checked all my changes on Microsoft Edge and Google Chrome browser DevTools.
 External website - [Responsive Design Checker](https://responsivedesignchecker.com/ "Responsive Design Checker") was used to test deployed versions.
-Another external source used was [Responsive Design Checker](https://responsivedesignchecker.com/ "Responsive Design Checker") website to get a single view of various device breakpoints.
+Another external source used was [Am I Responsive](https://ui.dev/amiresponsive "Am I responsive") website to get a single view of various device breakpoints.